Soak up the sun at these top Manchester spots.

 21. Feel Good Club, Northern Quarter

-Manchester’s mental health cafe is back with a happy, colourful outdoor terrace, where guests can watch the day pass by with a good old coffee.
+Manchester’s wellbeing cafe is back with a happy, colourful outdoor terrace, where guests can watch the day pass by with a good old coffee.
 Not only that, but they’ve also introduced a fantastic garden terrace menu, too, complete with pastel de natas and a number of sourdough based dishes that are perfect for lunch.
 Feel Good Club, 26-28 Hilton St, M1 2EH.

 22. Wolf at the Door, Northern Quarter